Young Carer Award

 The University of Birmingham Young Carer Scholarship is open to students who are Young Adult Carers (aged 18-24) with caring responsibilities for an adult friend or relative.
 You cannot apply for the award if you are caring for a child.

-We will take into consideration each applicants household income, number of caring hours, type of caring responsibilities, associated costs and the potential impact on studies or wellbeing.
-Priority will generally be given to students who are caring at home, rather than living in University halls of residence.
+We take into consideration each applicants household income, number of caring hours, type of caring responsibilities, associated costs and the potential impact on studies or wellbeing.
+Priority is generally be given to students who are caring at home, rather than living in University halls of residence.

 How to Apply